marcvincenti/tennisbetter/README.md

 ## Notes

-* The date format is wrong for the end of 2016
+* PATCH -> date format is wrong for the end of 2016
+* TODO -> Crawl Bets on (at least) one website
+* TODO -> Crawl Pts/Rank for players

 ## Description